The Children of Willesden Lane: Plot

 Lisa Jura was a prodigy who hoped to become a pianist during pre-World War II Vienna.
 As Nazi attacks on Jews continue in her home country, her parents send her on the Kindertransport to London, England.
 Several days after arrival, she became a servant at a manor.
 Sometime later, though, she leaves the manor.
 Lisa then resides in a hostel for Jewish children on Willesden Lane, where she makes new friends.
 Continuing her interest in piano, she plays music, inspiring the other children through their problems.
 It's a story of kindness and love and compassion.

 Reception

 Joanna H. Kraus from Common Sense Media rated The Children of Willesden Lane five stars.
 BookTrust described the book as "eye-opening".

+In 2018 the book was translated into Polish and published as Dzieci z Willesden Lane by Wydawnictwo Austeria.

 Awards

 The children's edition is a 2018 Sydney Taylor Book Award Notable Book for Older Readers.

 Adaptations

 A theater adaptation of the book, The Pianist of Willesden Lane, was adapted and directed by Hershey Felder.

 BBC Films and Empire of the Sun producer Robert Shapiro produced a movie version of the book released in 2016.